 - Payment to third party vendor before arrival of foreign visitor: At times it might be necessary to pay an airline ticket or conference fee on behalf of a foreign visitor prior to the time such foreign visitor enters the United States.
 When this is necessary, the department should complete a Requisition containing the following statement: "This Purchase Order is for a payment on behalf of [name of foreign visitor] who is a nonresident alien from [name of country]."

-Call the FSO Accounts Payable Office and provide the following information:
+Call Accounts Payable and provide the following information:

 - Requisition number,